 The Type II diamonds are rare and sentence less than 2 percent of the gem-quality diamonds available.
 Most of Australians production of diamonds are of the Type II verity and are usually a steely blue or gray due to scattered boron within the crystal matrix.

-Argyle Diamond Mine produces over 95 percent of the Champagne colored diamonds and they've developed a color grading scale that's used by the majority of the gemologists today.
+Argyle Diamond Mine produces over 95 percent of the Champagne colored diamonds and they have developed a color grading scale that is used by the majority of the gemologists today.
 Champagne diamonds range from light straw color to deep rich cognac color.

 Argyle color grading scale for Champagne Diamonds: